4 Key DevOps Metrics – How To Measure and Improve It

 To fulfil the promises of DevOps – delivering more quality products quicker – teams have to gather, analyze and measure a wide range of metrics.
 These DevOps metrics provide the crucial information DevOps teams need to have visibility and control over their development pipeline.

-What are DevOps metrics?
+What are DevOps Metrics?

 DevOps metrics are the data points that show the performance of a DevOps software development pipeline and help identify and eliminate the issue in the process.
 These metrics are used to monitor the technical capabilities and team processes.